Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Discussion and Future Work

-Our characterization of the transient optimal policy relies on the notion of bias-optimality for fluid control problems.
+Our characterization of the optimal transient policy relies on the notion of bias-optimality for fluid control problems.
 The proposed cost criteria can be utilized to study transient policies for other multiserver queueing control problems where the total cost of the system does not remain finite over an infinite horizon.
 Compared to using state-dependent constraints, this approach allows for an easier application of Pontryagin's Minimum Principle.
 We believe this approach is applicable to other complex queueing control problems.
+In addition to applying it to other problems, establishing a formal connection between the bias-optimal value function and that of the corresponding MDP, and establishing asymptotic optimality of the resulting policies would be an interesting direction for future work. \ACKNOWLEDGMENT{The authors are grateful to the area editor Ramandeep Randhawa, an anonymous associate editor, and two anonymous referees for their valuable comments and suggestions that helped improve the paper.
+Vahid Sarhangian thanks Ohad Perry for helpful discussions related to discontinuous control.}